Edahi/NGSDataAnalysis/ATAC-Seq/README.md

 - For comparison, _unmapped_ reads are quality-checked with [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 - Both mapping results are merged and sorted using [samtools](http://samtools.sourceforge.net/).
 <img src="/ATAC-Seq/Images/01.2StepMapping.png">
-Ocassionally, it might be questionable to use this strategy.
-Personally I think it is nor painstaking neither really time consuming and the benefits widely varies depending the samples themselves.
+It might be questionable to use this strategy all of the time.
+Personally I think it is nor painstaking neither time consuming and the benefits widely varies depending the samples themselves.
-Illustrated here is the *Gain* of performing the 2-Step mapping, on the first row, there is close to 5% gain, on the second row, I gained close to 17% (the most common scenario) and on the third one I gained almost double the information, 90%.
+Illustrated here is the *Gain* of performing the 2-Step mapping, on the first row, there is close to 5% gain, on the second row, I gained close to 17% (the most common scenario) and on the third one I gained almost double the information (90%) than that of mapping the raw reads only.
-The reason to align the data w/o any initial trimming or filtering is because not all reads needs it.
+The reason to align the data without any initial trimming or filtering is because not all reads needs it.
 Let map all the raw data and apply the filter to those that didn't make it.

 ### 3- Cleaning
 - Reads aligning to the mitochodrial chromosome are eliminated through the use of both [samtools](http://samtools.sourceforge.net/) and a cutsom [awk](https://www.gnu.org/software/gawk/manual/gawk.html) script.